ValGherdol/4-MAT_project/README.md

 	- ClusterPath_functions.py : the fifth auxiliary code file containing the definitions of functions the main code file uses during the fourth analysis method.
 	- Consensus_functions.py : the sixth auxiliary code file containing the definitions of functions the main code file uses during the consensus calculation.
 	- Parameters.txt : this file describs the settings of the program and how to customize them.
+	- Visualize_Network.py : an auxiliary code file allowing to visualize any network file created during a run of 4-MAT.
 - You will find in the Data folder :
 	- GlobalPool_9103.txt : this file contains an ordered list of 9103 genes (anchors and candidats) to be analysed by the program.
 	- GlobalPool_16428.txt : this file contains an ordered list of 16428 genes (anchors and candidats) to be analysed by the program.